3. LKF#

 - Parameters:

-continuous_time_process_covariance (
+traj_name (

-- map_covariance_definition_node(counter_events: int, old_covariance: ndarray, flag_augment: bool = True) ndarray #
+- map_covariance_definition_node(counter_events: int, old_covariance: ndarray, flag_augment: bool = True) ndarray#

 Adjusts the covariance matrix to match a new state vector definition.